Project Athena: Contributing to the development of distributed systems

 Many of the design concepts developed in the "on-line consultant" now appear in popular help desk software packages.

 Because the functional and system management benefits provided by the Athena system were not available in any other system, its use extended beyond the MIT campus.
 In keeping with the established policy of MIT, the software was made available at no cost to all interested parties.
-Digital Equipment Corp. "productized" the software as DECAthena to make it more portable, and offered it along with support services to the market.
+Digital Equipment Corporation, having implemented Athena at various beta-test sites, "productized" the software as DECAthena to make it more portable, and offered it along with support services to the market.
 A number of academic and industrial organizations installed the Athena software.
 As of early 1992, 20 universities worldwide were using DECathena, with a reported 30 commercial organisations evaluating the product.

 The architecture of the system also found use beyond MIT.
 The architecture of the Distributed Computing Environment (DCE) software from the Open Software Foundation was based on concepts pioneered by Athena.
 Subsequently, the Windows NT network operating system from Microsoft incorporates Kerberos and several other basic architecture design features first implemented by Athena.